unseenAlex/onBoardingTest/README.md

 # onBoardingTest
-Test repo for the Unseen Media onboarding experience
+Test repo for the Unseen Media onboarding experience.

+This site is hosted on github pages at https://unseenalex.github.io/onBoardingTest/

+Check below for potential useful information.

 # Loading 3D Models
 A-frame scenes can load 3D models via the <a-assets> tag which should be placed at the top of every A-frame scene. the <a-assets> tag contains <a-asset-item> tags which specify an id for the asset and a source as follows: